Scheduled MonumentsEnglandEarly post-medieval guide post 270m north west of Bowden

 What is Early post-medieval guide post 270m north west of Bowden?

-The Early post-medieval guide post located 270 metres north west of Bowden in Cornwall is a wayside marker dating from approximately the sixteenth to seventeenth century.
+Early post-medieval guide post 270m north west of Bowden is a wayside marker dating to the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016742.

 Who is responsible for protecting Early post-medieval guide post 270m north west of Bowden?